BNK48: 2019–present

 On 26 January 2019, BNK48 held BNK48 6th Single Senbatsu General Election, the group's first event where fans can vote for their favorite members to be selected as the sixth single's lineup.
 The first place (most voted candidate) was Cherprang who became the center of the sixth single.
 On 2 March 2019, the sixth single "Beginner" was premiered.
 On 7 April 2019, the group announced their second album, Jabaja will be released in July 2019.
 On 2 June 2019, the group announced their first domestic sister group CGM48, which is named after Chiang Mai where it will be based.

 On 19 April 2020, BNK48 announced the results of their second election event BNK48 9th Single Senbatsu General Election, the first place was Jane who became the center of the ninth single.
 On 26 July 2020, the ninth single "Heavy Rotation" was premiered.
 On 9 August 2020, the group announced 19 third-generation members.
 On 26 September 2020, Gygee won the BNK48 JANKEN Tournament 2020 – The Senbatsu of Destiny, the group's first event that members will be selected as third album's lineup by rock paper scissors competition.
 On 29 November 2020, the group announced their third album, Warota People will be released in January 2021.

 On 2 June 2021, the tenth single "D-AAA" which is the group's first original song was premiered.
 On 20 March 2022, the eleventh single "Sayonara Crawl" was premiered.
 On 9 April 2022, Mobile was the winner of BNK48's third election event BNK48 12th Single Senbatsu General Election, making her became the center of the twelfth single.
 On 28 August 2022, the twelfth single "Believers" was premiered.
 On 30 October 2022, the group announced 11 fourth-generation members.
 On 26 February 2023, the thirteenth single "Iiwake Maybe" was premiered.
 On 9 April 2023, Angel won the BNK48 JANKEN Tournament 2023 – The Senbatsu of Destiny, becoming the center of the fourth album.
 On 10 August 2023, the fourth album Gingham Check was released.

 Sub-units

 Mimigumo

-Mimigumo is the first BNK48 sub-unit group released on September 1, 2019.
+Mimigumo was BNK48's first sub-unit, debuting on September 1, 2019 and featuring Jaa, Kaimook and Music.
+They officially ceased to exist once all three members graduated in late 2022.

 QRRA

-QRRA (pronounced like "Car-ra") is the second BNK48 sub-unit group.
+QRRA (pronounced like "Car-ra") is BNK48's second sub-unit.
 The group formerly performed under the name LYRA, consisted of 6 members who were chosen to be trained by Universal Music Thailand and debuted on October 7, 2020.
 The group was later renamed VYRA on March 12, 2021.
 On September 27, 2022, the group was renamed QRRA and currently has 5 members.